networktocode/gh-action-setup-poetry-environment/README.md

 * Typically, the value of the first variable is `Linux`
 * The second variable contains the python version.
 The value `3.9.7` is the example that can be used.
-* The last variable calculates the hash of the `poetry.lock` file.
+* The third variable calculates the hash of the `poetry.lock` file.
 If the `poetry.lock` is updated, then the hash is different, which means that the key is different.
+* The last variable is the value of the input variable.

 The following is the example of the key:
 ```